liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/14-portlet-configuration-icon-template.markdown

     blade create -t portletconfigurationicon -p [package name] -c [class name] [project name]

 The template for this kind of project is `portletconfigurationicon`.
-Suppose you want to create a service project called `my-portlet-config-icon` with a package name of `com.liferay.docs.portlet.configuration.icon` and a class name of `SamplePortletConfigurationIcon`.
+Suppose you want to create a portlet configuration icon project called `my-portlet-config-icon` with a package name of `com.liferay.docs.portlet.configuration.icon` and a class name of `SamplePortletConfigurationIcon`.
 You could run the following command to accomplish this: